benoitc/couchdbproxy/README.md

 ### 4. build couchdbproxy and setup the basic design doc :

-In couchdbproxy source folder run :
+Install couchdbkit :

     easy_install -U couchdbkit

+Then, in couchdbproxy source folder run :

     make && make setup

 That's it.